 Money-back guarantee: 30 DAYS

-IPVanish currently has two servers in South Korea and over 1,100 others across more than 60 countries.
-This service is fast enough to live stream HD video with no noticeable buffering, and best of all, it allows up to ten simultaneous connections, so you’ll be able to protect all of your devices with a single account.
+IPVanish currently has a few servers in South Korea and over 2,000 others across more than 60 countries.
+This service is fast enough to live stream HD video with no noticeable buffering, and best of all, it allows any number of simultaneous connections, so you’ll be able to protect all of your devices with a single account.

 This VPN uses 256-bit encryption, IPv6 and DNS leak protection, and a kill switch (desktop apps only) to ensure you’re protected at all times.
-There’s also the option to change your IP address at preset intervals, block local connections, and obfuscate OpenVPN traffic if you’d like a more advanced security setup.
+There’s also the option to block local connections and obfuscate OpenVPN traffic if you’d like a more advanced security setup.
 IPVanish keeps no logs whatsoever, meaning they can’t provide details of your activities under any circumstances.
 Live chat is available 24/7 should you need any assistance.

 IPVanish has Windows, Android, Amazon Fire Stick/Fire TV, MacOS, and iOS apps.
 Manual configuration is required for use with Linux systems and select network routers.